 Many prefer refractor scopes at the cost of a smaller aperture and some CA. A few benefits of a refractor include its closed tube, fixed optics that don’t require collimation like reflectors do, and with a scope of this size, it won’t magnify optical issues as much as higher power, larger apertures do.

-The mount is a simple manual alt-azimuth mount.
+The mount is a simple manual alt-azimuth mount, which I like.
 It’s easy to use for beginners, has slow motion controls on both axes, and it comes with the bracket needed to dock the smartphone.
 The mount is rather small, but it holds the OTA just fine.
-It’s not the best mount for heavy loads like astrophotography equipment, so a different mount would be in order if you plan on using anything other than an additional smartphone to take astro images.
+I don’t think it’s not the best mount for heavy loads like astrophotography equipment, so a different mount would be in order if you plan on using anything other than an additional smartphone to take astro images.

 Tripod legs are made from aluminum and extend to a maximum height of 49”.
 It weighs 9.2 lbs, and the tube has a CG-5 dovetail bar, so it’s possible to upgrade or change out the mount/tripod in the future.